Claude Combes

-Claude Combes (born 22 July 1935 in Perpignan) is a French biologist and parasitologist.
-He is a professor of animal biology and director of the Centre de Biologie et Écologie Tropicale et Méditerranéenne at the Université de Perpignan.
+Claude Combes (22 July 1935 – 8 July 2021) was a French biologist and parasitologist.
+He was a professor of animal biology and director of the Centre de Biologie et Écologie Tropicale et Méditerranéenne at the Université de Perpignan.

-He got his aggregation of natural sciences in 1958 and a doctoral degree in 1967.
+Combes got his aggregation of natural sciences in 1958 and a doctoral degree in 1967.

-He has received several scientific awards including the CNRS Silver Medal (1986), Skryabin Medal (USSR Academy of Sciences) (1991), Philip Morris Research Prize (1990).
+He received several scientific awards including the CNRS Silver Medal (1986), Skryabin Medal (USSR Academy of Sciences) (1991), Philip Morris Research Prize (1990).

-He has been a member of the French Academy of Sciences since 1996.
+Combes was a member of the French Academy of Sciences from 1996.
+He died on 8 July 2021, at the age of 85.